Panoramic coach (Indonesia): History

+While the panoramic observation coach has been a Java-only operation, a prototype service, using a refurbished economy class CR/CDR 7000 coach, operated in the 1990s in KAI's West Sumatra Division 2 lines.

-The "Panoramic" train was introduced on 25 September 2022, at an open house event at the Surabaya Gubeng.
-According to Joni Martinus, Public Relations Officer of PT KAI, the panoramic train was designed to meet the needs of tourists seeking a more expansive view of Java's natural landscapes.
-By modifying an old executive train, the Surabaya Gubeng transformed the train's walls into glass panels.
+The modern prototype "Panoramic" class observation coach was introduced to the public on 25 September 2022, at an open house event at the Surabaya Gubeng station.
+According to Joni Martinus, Public Relations Officer of PT KAI, the panoramic open passenger coach was designed to meet the needs of tourists seeking a more expansive view of Java's natural landscapes via the railway.
+By modifying an old executive class coach, the Manggarai depot maintenance crew, together with employees of Industri Kereta Api, transformed the coach's walls into wider glass panels similar to those used in Switzerland, India, the US, and Canada.

 Design

-This train has a capacity of 38 seats, with large, see-through glass windows on both sides and a roof that extends from front to back with an automatic opening and closing system for more freedom to enjoy the scenery.
-The train also features a sunroof.
-The facilities on this train include luggage racks, mini bar, air conditioner (AC), television, electric plug, blankets, pillows, soft seats that can be adjusted as desired, Wi-Fi, as well as one free heavy meal and snack.
+This coach has a capacity of 38 seats, with large, see-through glass windows on both sides and a roof that extends from front to back with an automatic opening and closing system for more freedom for passengers to enjoy the scenery.
+It also features a sunroof.
+The facilities on this coach include luggage racks, mini bar, air conditioner sets (AC), television, electric plugs, blankets, pillows, soft seats that can be adjusted as desired and Wi-Fi, in addition to a complementary free heavy meal and snack offered to passengers.

-The "Panoramic" train series is served daily on intercity train services on the southern Java line, namely the Parahyangan train with the Gambir–Bandung, the Papandayan train with the Gambir–Garut, the Pangandaran train with the Gambir–Banjar, the Argo Wilis and the Turangga train with the Bandung–Surabaya Gubeng.
+The "Panoramic" coach is present as part of the consist of intercity train services on KAI Limited's southern Java mainline, namely the Parahyangan train serving the Gambir–Bandung route, the Papandayan, on the Gambir–Garut route, the Pangandaran serving Gambir–Banjar, and the Argo Wilis and the Turangga services plying Bandung–Surabaya Gubeng.

-KAI Wisata, a subsidiary of KAI in the railway-based tourism sector, also provides Panoramic train rentals for tourism purposes.
+KAI Wisata, a subsidiary of KAI in the railway-based tourism sector, also provides Panoramic coach rentals for tourism purposes across both the northern and southern Java lines, with the latter taking priority as it is where the coaches do always operate.

 Service

-Here's train that use the Panoramic train sets:
+Currently the Panoramic coach is available in 4 to 5 long distance express trainsets operated by KAI Ltd: